Issues with the VLOOKUP Function – 10 Solutions

 Q1.
 What are the disadvantages of VLOOKUP?

 Q2.
-What can I use instead of VLOOKUP?
+What function can I use instead of VLOOKUP?

-INDEX-MATCH combines the INDEX and MATCH functions.
-Instead of searching for a value in a single column like VLOOKUP, MATCH finds the position of the desired value in a specified column.
-INDEX then retrieves the corresponding value from another column based on the position returned by MATCH.
-This approach offers more flexibility, as you can search in any column and retrieve values from any column in the table.
+The INDEX-MATCH combines the INDEX and MATCH functions.
+Instead of searching for a value in a single column, the MATCH function finds the position of the value in a specified column.
+The INDEX function returns the corresponding value from another column based on the position returned by the MATCH function.

-XLOOKUP is a newer function that allows you to search for a value in a table and retrieve information from any column, similar to INDEX-MATCH.
-However, XLOOKUP simplifies the process by providing a single function that handles both the search and retrieval steps.
-It also supports approximate matches, array inputs, and multiple criteria searches.
+The XLOOKUP function allows you to search for a value in a table and return information from any column.
+It can handle approximate matches, array inputs, and multiple criteria.

 Issues with VLOOKUP: Knowledge Hub